Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Jessica Love Link

 Jeff Messinger teaches various undergraduate courses in the Professional Presence program.
-He started his teaching career at Purdue Global (formerly Kaplan University) as a part-time adjunct faculty member before becoming a full-time adjunct.
+He started his teaching career at Purdue Global as a part-time adjunct faculty member before becoming a full-time adjunct.
 He continues to be a portfolio evaluator for the Professional Presence program.
 Previously, Messinger has worked in multiple industries including information technology, finance, and health care as both an engineering manager and project manager.

 Education: MBA, University of Phoenix; BS, Brigham Young University